cosc2336-ds-alg/assg04/README.md

 that is not what we mean by a recursive implementation of the `isPalindrome` test.

-To check if a list is a palindrome that does not fit the base case, first test if the `begin` and `end` values are equal or not.
+To check if a list is a palindrome that does not fit the base case, first test if the values at the `begin` and `end` indexes of the `List` are equal or not.
 If they are not equal then you know the list is not a palindrome, and you can immediately return `false`.

 If they are equal, then the list is a palindrome only if the sub-list from `begin + 1` to `end - 1` is a palindrome.
-So to find that out, you have to call your `isPalindromeRecursive()` recursive on this sub-list to test the middle part for palindromy-ness.
+So to find that out, you have to call your `isPalindromeRecursive()` function recursively on this sub-list to test the middle part for palindromy-ness.

 Once you are satisfied with your implementation of the